green-coding-solutions/green-metrics-tool/README.md

 ## Method 1: Use our provided Dockerfiles

+Very fast installation method mainly for development purposes and getting to know the tool.

 Please see the documentation under [Dockerfiles method](https://github.com/green-coding-berlin/green-metrics-tool/tree/main/Docker)

 ## Method 2: Install directly on linux machine

+Production ready installation method, which may require some Linux experience.

 Please see the documentation under [Manual installation](https://github.com/green-coding-berlin/green-metrics-tool/blob/main/MANUAL_INSTALLATION.md)